Buying real estate in Thailand (as a foreigner)

 Lease and tenancy by foreigners

 When it comes to rent or lease of immovable property in Thailand foreigners have the same rights as Thai nationals.
-Lease of immovable property (land, house, condominium) for residential purpose is governed by Civil and Commercial Code (sections 537 to 571) and further specified by the Thailand Supreme Court.
+Lease of immovable property (land, house, condominium) for residential purpose is governed by Civil and Commercial Code (sections 537 to 571 ) and further in judgments specified by the Thailand Supreme Court.
 Foreigners are under Thai law allowed to lease real estate property for terms of up to 30 years.
 Whether it concerns a lease of an apartment or land and/ or house for residential purposes by foreigners there is no requirement of bringing foreign currency into Thailand, as opposed to buying a condo unit freehold or leasing commercial property under the 'Hire of Immovable Property for Commerce and Industry by Aliens Act'.

 Foreign house ownership separate from the land